Cmputer/Hello-World/README.md

 The code and the repository itself was developed fully by Career Guide and Computer Science major Collin Streitman **@CStre** and was last updated at the time of the most recent push.

-For questions of concerns, reachout to Appalachian State's Career and Development Center at **careercenter@appstate.edu**.
+For questions or concerns, please reachout to Appalachian State's Career and Development Center at **careercenter@appstate.edu**.